bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

     gregg_t_fishy_intro = "A good day to you all, I am Gregg T Fishy, of the Fishy Enterprise fortune.
 I am 37 years young.
 An adventurous spirit and ..."

 **The First Indicator: Sentence Length**

-Perhaps some meaningful data can first be gleaned from these text examples if we measure how long the average sentence length is.
-Different authors have different patterns of written speech, so this could be very useful in tracking down the killer.

 Write a function get_average_sentence_length that takes some text as an argument.
 This function should return the average number of words in a sentence in the text.